janreerink/Udacity_DevOpsDegree_Capstone/README.md

 Jenkinsfile contains a pipeline that:
 ### Linting stage
 Performs a linting step of the Dockerfile and the python script.
-- todo: screenshot failed linting
+- screenshot failed linting
 ![alt text][image0]
-- todo: screenshot succesful linting
+- screenshot succesful linting
 ![alt text][image1]
 ### Docker stage
 - build an image from the dockerfile